yandex-cloud/docs/en/managed-redis/concepts/maintenance.md

    1. [Replica hosts](replication.md) undergo maintenance consecutively.
 The hosts are queued randomly.
 A replica becomes unavailable while it's being restarted during maintenance.
    1. Maintenance is performed on a master host.
 If it's restarted during maintenance and becomes unavailable, one of the replicas assumes its role.

 * In sharded clusters, maintenance is performed shard by shard in ascending order by shard number.
-Host maintenance is the the same as in non-sharded clusters.
+Host maintenance is the same as in non-sharded clusters.